vbgr/ids/README.md

 ```

 *Consequence 1.* This approach allows to operate by integer primary keys in
-database and expose in an API pseudo random short IDs.
+database and expose in an API pseudo random short IDs by doing encrypt/decrypt
+on the fly.

 ### Performance